Reza-Rezvan/AdvanceSplice/README.md

 # AdvanceSplice

 AdvanceSplice is a method for accurate splice site prediction, integrating N-gram one-hot encoding and ensemble modeling.
-This repository contains the code and data used in the paper "AdvanceSplice: Integrating N-gram one-hot encoding and ensemble modeling for enhanced accuracy."
+This repository contains the code and data used in the paper [AdvanceSplice: Integrating N-gram one-hot encoding and ensemble modeling for enhanced accuracy](https://www.sciencedirect.com/science/article/abs/pii/S1746809424000752).

 ## Table of Contents
 - [Introduction](#introduction)